 Funny thing is I thought [my issues over my divorce] were all resolved.
 I've found out that isn't so, and it's not good to sweep what happened under the rug.
 I'm having to confront something I just want to deny and forget.
 When this is done, I hope I can enjoy peace with this issue.

-I'm gathering stories of other Christians who chose divorce because of abuse, and the response of their churches to that decision.
-If you are a Christian and interested in contributing your own divorce story in relationship to the church, please message me at https://www.facebook.com/LindaMKurthAuthor.
+I'm advocating for healing of divorced people within the church by gathering stories for my blog of Christians who chose divorce because of abuse, and the response of their churches to that decision.
+I'm also including those who have divorced because of their spouse's infidelity but have nevertheless been blamed by their church for the divorce.
+If you are interested in contributing your own divorce story in relationship to the church, please message me at https://www.facebook.com/LindaMKurthAuthor.
 I'm interested in both helpful and hurtful experiences.
 Know that I encourage respectful comments here, keeping this blog a safe place to dialog about this subject.